-In a fully-insured plan, you pay a premium to an insurance carrier.
-The premium rates are annually fixed based on the number of enrolled employees you have in the plan each month and will only change if the number of employees changes.
-The insurance carrier pays claims based on the benefit outline and employees must pay any deductibles or copays required for covered services under the policy.
+In a fully-insured plan, premium rates are annually fixed based on the number of enrolled employees you have in the plan each month and will only change if the number of employees changes.
+The insurance company pays medical claims based on the benefit outline, and employees must pay any deductibles or copays required for covered medical services under the policy.

-Fully-insured plans can be rigid because they prevent you from customizing your health plan completely, but they’re popular because they eliminate the administrative duties and expenses related to a self-insured health plan.
-Your risk is lowered because the insurance carrier has the job of dealing with all employee claims.
+Fully-insured plans can be rigid because they’re not fully customized plans.
+Additionally, insurance carriers can use the money collected from premiums however they choose and won’t refund employers for money that isn’t spent on claims.
+However, they’re popular because they eliminate the administrative duties and expenses related to a self-insured health plan and they lower financial risk because the health insurance company has the job of dealing with all claims of employees.

 What is a self-insured health plan?

-To reduce the risk that comes with self-insured plans, you can implement stop-loss or excess-loss insurance which will reimburse you for claims that exceed a set amount.
-This coverage can be used to cover catastrophic claims on one covered person (AKA specific coverage), or cover claims that significantly exceed the expected level for the group of covered persons (AKA aggregate coverage).
+To reduce the risk that comes with self-insured plans, you can implement stop-loss or excess-loss insurance, which will reimburse you for health claims that exceed a set amount.
+This coverage can be used to cover catastrophic claims on one covered person (known as specific coverage), or cover employee claims that significantly exceed the expected level for the group of covered persons (known as aggregate coverage).

 Health reimbursement arrangements (HRAs) give employers the benefits of a self-insured plan without all the headaches

-With an HRA, employers set a monthly tax-free allowance that employees can use to get reimbursed for their individual health insurance premiums as well as other eligible out-of-pocket medical expenses.
-Once an allowance is set, employees can’t go over that limit.
+With an HRA, employers set a monthly, tax-free allowance that employees can use to get reimbursed for their individual health insurance premiums and other eligible out-of-pocket medical expenses.
+Once an allowance is established, employees can’t go over that limit.

-To understand the difference between the three most popular HRAs, let’s discuss each of them below.
+To understand the difference between three popular HRAs, we discuss each one below.

 Qualified small employer HRA (QSEHRA)

-A QSEHRA allows employers to reimburse employees tax-free for health insurance premiums and other out-of-pocket expenses.
-Reimbursements can also be free of income tax if the employee is covered by a minimum essential coverage (MEC) policy.
+A QSEHRA allows employers to reimburse employees tax-free for monthly premium costs, qualifying medical services, and other eligible out-of-pocket expenses.
+Reimbursements can also be free of income tax if the employee is covered by a minimum essential coverage (MEC) insurance policy.

-With a QSEHRA, employers can offer a tax-efficient health benefit without breaking the bank or incurring the hassle or headache of administering a traditional group plan.
+With a QSEHRA, employers can offer a tax-efficient health benefit without breaking the bank or incurring the headache of administering a traditional group plan.

 Individual coverage HRA (ICHRA)

-An ICHRA takes the burden of administering a health plan off of the employer.
-You don’t have to purchase stop-loss insurance to mitigate risk and you don’t have to worry about variable costs, as the individual insurance plan handles medical payments and your set fixed allowance amount makes the benefit cost-effective.
+An ICHRA takes the burden of administering a health plan off the employer.
+You don’t have to purchase stop-loss coverage to mitigate risk, and you don’t have to worry about variable costs.
+The individual insurance plan handles medical payments, and your set fixed allowance amount makes the benefit cost-effective.

-With the ICHRA, employers can decide which employees are eligible to participate based on employee classes, set their monthly allowances, and get back to managing their business while employees get to choose the plans they want.
+With the ICHRA, employers can decide which employees are eligible to participate based on employee classes, set their monthly allowances, and get back to managing their business while employees get to choose the plan type they want.

 There are over 200 IRS-regulated expenses that are eligible for reimbursement, such as various medical, dental, and vision expenses.
 This flexibility helps employers attract and retain employees by laying a traditional group plan alongside a more customizable supplemental option to fill in the gaps with tax-free reimbursements.

-A fully-insured health plan is the traditional way to structure an employer-sponsored health plan and is the most familiar option to employees.
-On the other hand, self-insured plans are funded and managed by an employer, often in an effort to reduce premium costs.
-While fully-insured plans offer predictability and safety, although at a cost, the benefits of self-funded plans are becoming more attractive.
+A fully-insured health plan is the traditional model of structuring an employer-sponsored health plan and is the most familiar option to employees.
+On the other hand, self-insured plans are funded and managed by an employer, often to reduce health insurance costs.
+While fully-insured plans offer predictability and safety, although at a cost, the benefits of self-funded plans can be more attractive.